 With advancing age, health usually takes a back seat.
 Affecting the mobility of our parents.
 Accepting such a change is difficult for our parents.
 And they may experience a kind of emotional turmoil.
 To deal with such a situation, our parents may turn over to food to find comfort and solace.

 The sudden change in health condition.
 The loss of a partner or family, friend to death are all possible causes of depression in our parents.
 Experiencing depression often becomes one of the potential triggers of emotional overeating.

 It is normal for our parents to experience loneliness after a certain age.
 Deterioration in health, immobility, and loss of independence.
-This all contributes towards loneliness in our parents.
+This all contributes to loneliness in our parents.